Blériot XI – Pioneering Spirit

 Over the Channel and into History

-The Blériot XI was in serial production from late 1909 to slightly after the outbreak of the First World War and total production numbers came to around 800 aircraft across more than 20 versions.
-As such, the Blériot XI became the most common and popular aircraft of its day.
+Produced from late 1909 until just after the outbreak of World War I, the Blériot XI saw around 800 units built across more than 20 variants, making it the most common and popular aircraft of its day.

 An Anzani three cylinder engine of the sort used for Blériot’s channel crossing.